 When surgery is needed, the operation performed is usually a laminectomy.
 The surgeon removes the bony plate (lamina) on the back of the vertebra where the stenosis is located.
 This opens up more space for the spinal nerves.
 Laminectomy can be performed through a tiny incision and guided by video from a miniature camera.

 Sometimes there is so much narrowing that a simple laminectomy won’t do the job.
 In such cases, a laminectomy with spinal fusion may be needed.
-In addition to removing one or more bony plates, the surgeon removes discs and other tissues, then stabilizes the spine with cement or hardware.
+In addition to removing one or more bony plates, the surgeon removes discs and other tissues, and then stabilizes the spine with cement or hardware.

 Laminectomy alone is just as effective as spinal fusion, and so is the preferred option when possible to help relieve lower back pain.